 All alcohol-related transactions with the AGCO must be completed online through the iAGCO web-based portal.

 Licensees are able to select a two or four-year term duration, when applying for and renewing licences or authorizations, with fees payable to match the length of the term.
 For a description of the fee structure, please visit the Alcohol Licensing Fees page.

 Licensees must complete the renewal application along with the appropriate alcohol licensing fees prior to the expiry date.

 If your application and fee are received on or before the expiry date, you will receive a Renewal Confirmation Notice allowing you to operate until you receive your licence.

 If your renewal application is not received by the expiry date on your liquor licence, your licence will expire and you can no longer sell or serve alcohol.
 Expired liquor licences cannot be renewed.
-Keep in mind that you are prohibited under the Liquor Licence Act from selling/serving alcohol without a valid liquor licence.
+Keep in mind that you are prohibited under the Liquor Licence and Control Act, 2019 from selling/serving alcohol without a valid liquor licence.

 If your Liquor Sales Licence has expired, you must complete and submit a new Liquor Sales Licence Application, which will result in you receiving a new licence number.